Women Under Siege Project: Website

 Women Under Siege's website includes blogs about current violent activity and also first-person accounts from those who have experienced violence.
 Lauren Wolfe has interviewed women from around the world about their experiences.
 Entries are not always about current events; Jamia Wilson wrote an article for the website about women and sexual violence during civil rights protests.
 Steinem emphasized that the website can also help women realize that they are not alone and give them a voice.

 The original content created for the site was praised for its blunt and honest reporting on the issues by The New York Times.

 In 2014, Wolfe reported that many people found her website while conducting "troubling" web searches.
 Some of the searches included phrases like "how to rape a woman" and "are women to blame for rape?".
 Wolfe said that these types of searches show how important education is to combating sexual violence.

 Research

 Women Under Siege conducts detailed research and presents case studies on their website.
-They are currently attempting to quantify the number of sexual assaults that occurred during the Ukrainian conflict, but numbers are difficult to record because the police in the region "strongly discourage women reporting rapes".
+They are currently attempting to quantify the number of sexual assaults that occurred during the war in Donbas, but numbers are difficult to record because the police in the region "strongly discourage women reporting rapes".
 Other projects include using data from the International Men and Gender Equality Survey (IMAGES) to address the issue of rape in the Democratic Republic of the Congo (DRC).